Dymnix/pokeemerald-speedchoice/README.md

 * Converted all item ball scripts to allow obtaining badges, frontier symbols, and other non-standard items.
 * The Pokedex and National Dex will be obtained progressively from Regional Dex to National Dex, regardless of which you find first.
 * The SSTidal will be available as soon as you have access to Slateport and have the SSTicket in your inventory.
 This allows early access to Lilycove.
+* New speedchoice menu preset for Item Rando, set as default.

 ## Planned Changes/Features